makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================
-This is a weekend challeng (week 4) at Makers Academy.
+This is a weekend challenge (week 4) at Makers Academy forked from [Maker Academy Chitter Challenge] (https://github.com/makersacademy/chitter-challenge).
 It is a little Twitter clone that allows the users to post messages to a public stream.

 Author